How to Grow, Mount and Propagate Staghorn Fern

-Few things can bring such a tropical paradise and bohemian vibe to a room than a Staghorn fern, one of my favorite, favorite plants!
+Few things can bring such a tropical paradise and bohemian vibe to a room than a Staghorn fern.
+It’s one of my favorite indoor garden plants!

 Staghorn ferns (Platyceriums ) got their names because of the dramatic fronds shaped like animal horns.
 They are epiphytes, which means they grow harmlessly upon another plant (such as a tree) and derives moisture and nutrients from the air, rain, and debris accumulating around it.